Blendify/blender-manual/blender_docs/manual/getting_started/basics/undo_and_redo.rst

    The Repeat menu, which appears upon :kbd:`F3` press.

-The (New feature) Repeat History will present you a list of the last repeated actions, and you can choose the actions you want to repeat.
+The *Repeat History* feature will present you a list of the last repeated actions, and you can choose the actions you want to repeat.
 It works in the same way as the Undo History, explained above, but the list contains only repeated actions.
 To access Repeat History, use :kbd:`F3`.